Jake Crum

-Christopher Jake Crum (born September 25, 1991) is an American professional stock car racing driver.
+Christopher Jake Crum (born September 25, 1991) is an American stock car racing driver who currently competes full-time in the SMART Modified Tour, driving the No. 99 for Jamie Tomaino.

 Racing career

 Through 2006, Crum captured multiple National Championships through the WKA, IKF, and INEX organizations.
-In 2007, Crum became the youngest driver to win a UARA-Stars Late Model Touring Series event at the age of 15.
-In 2008, Crum set the bar one notch higher by clinching the UARA-Stars Championship driving for the family-owned operation.
+In 2007, Crum became the youngest driver to win a UARA-Stars Late Model Touring Series event at the age of fifteen.
+In 2008, Crum would win the UARA-Stars Championship driving for his family-owned operation.

 Economic pressures forced Crum to run a partial schedule in 2009.
-The mixed schedule included Crum's ARCA Racing Series debut, which resulted in a 6th-place finish at Mansfield Motorsports Park.
-Crum also debuted in the Pro All Stars Series South division with a 2nd-place finish at Newport Speedway.
+The mixed schedule included Crum's ARCA Racing Series debut, which resulted in a sixth place finish at Mansfield Motorsports Park.
+Crum also debuted in the Pro All Stars Series South division with a second place finish at Newport Speedway.

-On October 4, 2009, Crum became the youngest winner in the history of the annual Bailey's 300 held at the iconic Martinsville Speedway.
-The victory served as a crowning achievement for the aspiring driver, who turned 18 just nine days prior to the event.
+On October 4, 2009, Crum became the youngest winner in the history of the annual Bailey's 300 held at Martinsville Speedway.
+The victory served as a crowning achievement for Crum who turned eighteen just nine days prior to the event.
 Competing against some of the most well-funded Late Model Stock Car operations in the country, Crum overcame the odds by pulling off an impressive victory by dominating the second half of the event.
 There were 83 cars that took to the track in an attempt to make the 43 car field.

 NASCAR K&N Pro Series East

 Crum entered two NASCAR K&N Pro Series East events in 2010.
-The season opener at Greenville-Pickens Speedway ended in disappointment, as a fuel line broke on a lap 49 restart while Crum was running in the 7th position.
-During the Martinsville event, Crum led 18 laps in an impressive showing before falling victim to a late-race caution prior to rain bring a halt to the event.
+The season opener at Greenville-Pickens Speedway ended early for Crum due to a broken fuel line suffered on a lap 49 restart while Crum was running in the seventh position.
+During the Martinsville event, Crum led eighteen laps before a late-race caution prior to rain halted the event.

 NASCAR Camping World Truck Series

 Crum made his NASCAR Camping World Truck Series debut at the Bristol Motor Speedway on August 18, 2010 during the O'Reilly 200.
-Crum drove the #21 SS-Green Light Racing entry and was featured as a SPEED Spotlight driver.
-Crum qualified 13th for the event and was running as high as 7th when contact with his teammate sent him to the pits for repair.
+Crum drove the No. 21 SS-Green Light Racing entry and was featured as a SPEED Spotlight driver.
+Crum qualified thirteenth for the event and was running as high as seventh when contact with his teammate sent him to the pits for repair.
 After working on the truck, Crum was making his way back through the field when the fuel pump gave out, ending his night.

 In 2012, Crum drove the JJC Racing No. 0 Dodge with sponsorship from Bandit Chippers in the series' season-opening race at Daytona International Speedway.